Websoft9Archive/doc-legal/docs/eula.md

  End User Licence Agreement (“EULA”)  for Websoft9 Inc. (“Websoft9”, “we”, “our” and “us”) Image products and services (“Product” or “Image”) are a legal agreement between you, either as an individual or a legal entity (“Customer”), and Websoft9.

 These Agreement, along with any other policies or documents referenced herein, govern Customer’s purchase and use of the Products.
-Customer’s use of the Products constitutes its binding legal agreement to these Terms, which are subject to change at any time by Barracuda.
+Customer’s use of the Products constitutes its binding legal agreement to these Terms, which are subject to change at any time by Websoft9.

 If Customer is not legally able to be bound by these Agreement or does not want to consent to these Agreement, Customer’s use of the Images is strictly prohibited.